openboy2012/DDModel/README.md

 ```

+you can see more method in the project, there are aslo have many categories in the project.

 ## Updates
 - 1.1 Code refactoring and add the feature about url change when http client runing.
 - 1.0 Use the NSURLSession replace NSURLConnection